JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 INPUT_peakfile = pkg_resources.resource_filename("scReadSim", 'data/%s.INPUT.peaks.bed' % filename)
 ```

-Use the folloqing chunk to download other required files for this example, inlcuding the reference genome FASTA file (indexed by bowtie2) and annotation gtf file.
+Use the following chunk to download other required files for this example, inlcuding the reference genome FASTA file (indexed by bowtie2) and annotation gtf file.

 ```{code-block} console
 $ mkdir example/refgenome_dir